 What to Do at the Children’s Pool La Jolla

 The main reason why people visit is to see the seals.
 I’m guilty of this!
-They are usually there unless it has been raining or very windy or it’s the time of year when humans can use the beach.
-You can very easily make a half-day or full-day out of your visit in any scenario.
+They are usually there unless it has been raining or very windy, or it’s the time of year when humans can use the beach.
+You can easily make your visit a half-day or a full-day in any scenario.

 Watch the Seals